 I Tried A Few Options

-Here is a small short list of features I found after the update
+List of features I found after the update:

 Return to Past Activities: You'll be able to continue your recent activities instantly from your timeline.
 It looks like the button was added right next to the folder icon on your Taskbar.
 At least that is where mine is located at.
 You can also use the windows logo key + tab to activate it.
 I found this to be a nice feature I liked.
 I will like to see how this will help me in my day to day office activities.